Pok Fu Lam Country Park

 Pok Fu Lam Country Park is located on Pok Fu Lam, the western end of the Southern District of Hong Kong Island.
 The 270-hectare park was designated in 1979.

 Ecology

-The park is located at the foot of Mount Victoria.
-Since being declared a park, the Department of Agriculture and Fisheries has engaged in efforts to green the valley.
-Many non-native species have been planted over the years such as Slash Pine, Formosa Acacia and Brisbane Box, as well as native trees including Hong Kong Gordonia and Chekiang Machilus.
+The park is located at the foot of Victoria Peak.
+Since being declared a park, the Agriculture, Fisheries and Conservation Department has engaged in efforts to green the valley.
+Many non-native species have been planted over the years such as slash pine, Formosa acacia and Brisbane box, as well as native trees including Hong Kong Gordonia and Chekiang machilus.